saphewilliam/ddt-vote/README.md

 A very simplified anonymous voting application

-- No authentication/authorization layer
+- No authentication / authorization layer
-- You can only vote for/against a statement
+- You can only vote "for", "against", or "neutral" on a statement